-When Chicken Patty was becoming a big brother, we suspected it would go badly, and we were correct.
-He did not adjust to a new sibling very well.
-Not only was he only 2, but he was also less verbal than his older sister, and has never handled schedule disruptions well.
+When Chicken Patty was becoming a big brother, we suspected it would go badly.
+We were trying to help a 2 year old adjust to a new baby, and it went predictably bad.
+He was also less verbal than his older sister, and has never handled schedule disruptions well.
 We tried to protect his routine, but I was in the hospital for three days, Grandma and Birdie were helping out at home, and different people were dropping him off and picking him up at daycare.

-Not long after that, we pulled him from daycare due to Covid 19, and he was sometimes having a different parent do bedtime stories and potty breaks because of nursing.
+Not long after that, we pulled him from daycare due to Covid 19, and my husband and I alternated bedtime stories and potty breaks because of nursing.
 This was not well-received, friends.